 Essential Duties & Responsibilities

-- Develop and execute a comprehensive annual plan to recruit new members and retain existing members of NGAUS
+- Develop and execute a comprehensive annual plan to recruit and retain corporate members of NGAUS.

-- Develop marketing messages and campaigns targeting individual
+- Develop marketing messages and campaigns targeting corporate membership

 - Represent NGAUS at various events

 - Perform other related duties as assigned

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the status, knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.